xabk/crowdin-comments-to-google-spreadheets/README.md

 #TODO:
 - Get link IDs automatically
 - Update API token scope requirements
+- *Warning that API token will be available to anyone who can access the spreadsheet*

 Warning: this script exports a *static* copy of all the comments and issues from a project on Crowdin.
 Any edits on the resulting sheet *will not* be reflected on Crowdin, and if you rerun the script, they *will be overwritten* with new data from Crowdin.